Fast (Demi Lovato song)

 "Fast" is a song by the American singer Demi Lovato.
-It was released through Island Records on August 1, 2025, as the lead single from her ninth studio album It's Not That Deep (2025).
+It was released through her own imprint label, DLG Recordings, under exclusive license to Island Records on August 1, 2025, as the lead single from her ninth studio album, It's Not That Deep (2025).
 She wrote the track with Jake Torrey, Chloe Angelides, and its producer, Kevin "Zhone" Hickey.
 The diva house and electropop song was marketed as Lovato's return to pop music, with reviews noting it contains elements of EDM and dance-pop.

 Daniel Sachon directed the accompanying music video for "Fast", which premiered alongside the single.
 The video follows Lovato walking through city streets while chaotic situations occur around her, and includes references to internet memes featuring the singer.
 As part of the song's promotion, she hosted a fan event at the Bigg Chill, a frozen yogurt shop Lovato had criticized years prior as part of a public controversy.
 "Fast" received a nomination for Song of Summer at the 2025 MTV Video Music Awards.